 I don’t have mullein, can I just use garlic?

 Yes!
-Many people have found a garlic oil infusion to be helpful for earaches.
+Many people have found a simple garlic oil infusion to be helpful for earaches.
 You can also add things in if you have them on hand – calendula or St. John’s wort would be good options.

 Is there anything else I need to know?

-How To Make Garlic and Mullein Oil For Earaches
+How To Make Mullein & Garlic Oil for Earaches

 - Slow cooker or double boiler (If you don’t have a double boiler you can use a stainless steel bowl set inside a pot of boiling water)